The Animation Process – Complete Step by Step Guide 2026

 Since we’re committed to satisfying our clients to the fullest, we’ll send you a deliverable as part of the animation production workflow, so you can let us know what you’d like to change.

-Including the round of changes, finishing all the animation steps can take up from seven to nine weeks in total.
+Including the round of changes, finishing all the animation steps can take up from 6 to 8 weeks in total.

 And there you have it!
 A custom 2D animated video of the highest quality 😉.